Flybe (1979–2020): Frequent-flyer programmes

-Flybe used the Avios frequent-flyer programme until 30 April 2019, when Flybe and Avios ended their partnership and all accounts were closed.
+Flybe used the Avios frequent-flyer program until 30 April 2019, when Flybe and Avios ended their partnership and all accounts were closed.
 The programme is operated by the IAG subsidiary Avios Group.

 Cabin and service

 Flybe's cabin interiors were configured with a single-class all-economy layout.
-Flybe operated an allocated seating policy on all flights.
+It operated an allocated seating policy on its flights.
 Passengers had the option to choose a specific seat of their choice online in advance for a fee or have one allocated free of charge during online check-in or at the airport check-in.
 The airline operated a buy on board programme, called "Café Flybe", offering food and drinks for purchase.
-On most flights to and from the Channel Islands a selection of duty free spirits and tobacco items were also available to purchase.
+On most flights to and from the Channel Islands a selection of duty free spirits and tobacco items was also available for purchase.

-Passengers had the option of three ticket types.
-"Just Fly", "Get More" and "All In".
+Passengers had the option of three ticket types, "Just Fly", "Get More" and "All In".